Tropel/sentinel/README.md

 ansible-playbook --verbose xwiki.yml

-Note: Playbook assumes a user account named sshafiullah is present on the target server
+Note: Playbook assumes a user account named ubuntu is present on the target server
       and has sudo privileges.
-Change this user at the top of the xwiki.yml file
+Change this user at the top of the xwiki.yml file to suit your environment.

-Note: Adjust the /etc/ansible/hosts and replace 'localhost' with a target server
+Note: Adjust the /etc/ansible/hosts and replace 'localhost' with a target server.
+      A section named [nodes] is required.
+Copy the sample 'hosts' file in the repository and adjust for your environment

 Note: xwiki.yml will appear to hang when app1_container task is reached.
-This occurs the first time lxc_container runs and creates an image.
+This occurs the
+      first time lxc_container runs and creates an image.
 It may hang for 10-15 minutes and subsequent runs will be much faster.